 Over many years of keeping leopard geckos, we’ve come up with a specific style of feeding leopard geckos that has proven to help with health, adding weight, maintaining weight and breeding.
 It has also been a good source of enrichment for our collection.

-We then provide them with a mixture of crickets and dubia roaches once or twice a week.
+We then provide them with a mixture of locust, crickets and dubia roaches once or twice a week.
 Finally, once a week we offer one or two waxworms.

 This method of feeding encourages self regulation and stimulates activity.

 We never offer the food item via tongs.
 This is not something that we feel leopard geckos should be offered.
 We’ve done this before and we’ve found that some leopard geckos become too dependent on this style and will not eat without it.
 This is not desirable.
 We want the leopard geckos to be able to hunt and feed on their own.
+Also some people have reported the gecko biting the tongs that can harm the mouths of geckos.

 Other Feeding Tips